Scientists Warn COVID-19 Tests Are Too ‘Sensitive’ And Could Make The Pandemic Worse

-Scientists have started to claim that current tests for the novel coronavirus are too “sensitive” and giving a skewed sense of the virus and its spread.
+A number of scientists are claiming that current tests for the novel coronavirus are too “sensitive” and giving a skewed sense of the virus and its spread.

 According to The New York Times, many of the leading medical experts in the United States believe that a large number of those infected are carrying “relatively insignificant” amounts of virus.
-Though the levels would make them unable to transmit the disease, they are nevertheless showing up as positive in current COVID-19 tests.
+Such low levels of the coronavirus would make them unable to transmit the disease; despite this, they are nevertheless showing up as positive in current COVID-19 tests.

 “We’ve been using one type of data for everything, and that is just plus or minus — that’s all,”explained Dr. Michael Mina, an epidemiologist at the Harvard T.H.
 Chan School of Public Health.
 “We’re using that for clinical diagnostics, for public health, for policy decision-making.”

-However, the medical professor added that new tests should focus on the amount of virus in the body, compared to just whether or not it is present.
+The medical professor added that new tests should focus on the amount of virus in the body, compared to just whether or not it is present.

 “It’s really irresponsible, I think, to forgo the recognition that this is a quantitative issue,” he said.

-The doctor suggested a new test that focused on the number of “cycles” of COVID in the body that could determine its load.
+The doctor suggested a new test that focused on the number of “cycles” of COVID in the body that could determine its viral load — and accordingly its contagiousness.

 Already, the Centers for Disease Control and Prevention (CDC) has said that it is looking into the use of cycle threshold measures “for policy decisions.”

-The overly sensitive tests are not just an issue for analysts who need to get an idea of the disease’s spread.
+That said, the overly sensitive tests are not just an issue for analysts who need to get an idea of the disease’s spread.
 It is also an issue for the public at large, as health experts have warned that the binary tests could be making the pandemic worse.

 The reason for this is due to the contact tracing.
-Those who have been in proximity with someone who is later found to be infected often get tests themselves, resulting in “bottlenecks” for tests.
+Those who have been in proximity with someone who is infected often get tested themselves, resulting in “bottlenecks” for tests.
 In turn, this makes it more difficult for officials to find and test those who may actually be contagious.

 That said, Mina added that the solution to the problem did not center on fewer tests — despite recent recommendations from the CDC that stated asymptomatic individuals did not require testing.